-- Revised May 2019 -
+- Revised September 2021 -

-Via Aretina 293, 50136 Florence, Italy - Tel: +39 055 245444 - info@florenceacademyofart.com Götaforsliden 17, 431 34 Mölndal, Sweden - Tel: +46 31 7060860 - info@florenceacademyofart.se 888 Newark Avenue, Jersey City, NJ 07306 - Tel: 201 685 7080 - info.us@florenceacademyofart.com The Florence Academy of Art was founded in 1990 by Daniel Graves to train students and to provide the highest possible level of instruction in classical drawing, painting and sculpture.
+Via Aretina 293, 50136 Florence, Italy - Tel: +39 055 245444 - info@florenceacademyofart.com Götaforsliden 17, 431 34 Mölndal, Sweden - Tel: +46 31 7060860 - info@florenceacademyofart.se 2641 John Kennedy Blvd., Jersey City, NJ 07306 - info@florenceacademyofart.com The Florence Academy of Art was founded in 1990 by Daniel Graves to train students and to provide the highest possible level of instruction in classical drawing, painting and sculpture.
 We aim for our students to acquire the technical skills needed to develop a visual language, and, ultimately, create a work that is both personal and universally relevant.
 Our curriculum is based on the major Realist ateliers of 19th century Paris, best exemplified by the systematic training offered by the French Academies.
 Our philosophy, which underlies the Academy's curriculum and method of instruction, demands skill based discipline, a consideration for canons of beauty, and the direct study of nature and the Old Masters as the foundation for great painting and sculpture.